Flux qubit-based detector of microwave photons: Conclusions

 \section{Conclusions}

 In summary, we have considered photon detector based on the flux qubit as a multilevel system.
 Treating electromagnetic field semiclassically and numerically solving the Lindblad equation, we have calculated the dynamics of the occupations of the levels for the readout stage of the detection and obtained that the form of signal does not enter the results for approximations used.
 We can conclude from the plot showing the dynamics for the readout stage that an input signal leads to a change of the magnetic flux direction.
-Also, we have investigated the reset stage of the detection.
-We have calculated the occupations of the levels as a function of the external magnetic flux and compared numerically obtained transition probability with a simple analytical estimate.
+Also, we have investigated the reset stage of the detection and calculated the occupations of the levels as functions of the external magnetic flux.